bugzmanov/nes_ebook/src/chapter_6_1.md

 }
 ```

-Next we can sketch out Controller Register:
+Next, we can sketch out Controller Register:

 ```rust
 bitflags! {